madeline-lee/cicd-devops/README.md

 * repository: Docker repository to tag the image with.
 * tag with ref: Tag the image according to the Git Reference.
 For the master branch, the image tag will be "latest".

 ## Step 2: Send message
 This step will send 2 telegram notification messages, the first message is the default message, which states that the Docker Image CI workflow has been triggered by the user.

-The second message states the type of event that has triggered the workflow.
+* Eg: madeline-lee/nodejs-api/Docker Image CI triggered by madeline-lee (push) The second message states the type of event that has triggered the workflow.
+* Eg: The push event has been triggered.

 ### Input parameters
 * telegram_to: Unique identifier for this chat.